 In recent years, the cappuccino has spread from Europe and Australia to North America and beyond.
-Today, you can buy a cappuccino in Japan, Hong Kong, Thailand and many other unexpected places.
+Today, cappuccinos can be bought in Japan, Hong Kong, Thailand, and many other unexpected places.

 So what is it about this drink that has made it so beloved around the world?
 Where and how did the cappuccino originate?
 And what are some of the major variations on the drink that exist around the world?
 Learn all this and more about the world-renowned cappuccino.

 What Is a Cappuccino?

 Let's start with the basics.
 A cappuccino is a coffee drink made from a mixture of espresso and steamed milk.
 A traditional Italian cappuccino is generally a single (or sometimes a double) espresso shot topped with equal parts steamed and frothed milk (in a ratio of 1:1:1).
 Many Americans have adapted this recipe, using more steamed and frothed milk for a milder espresso flavor and a richer taste.